wandyezj/coding_practice/typescript-definition-language/README.md

 * Documentation Comments

+## **Standard API Declaration Format**

+The **Standard API Declaration Format** will use the typescript declaration *.d.ts file format with some additions.

+* Stronger typing that javascript typing will be added to support strongly typed languages.
+    * It's generally valid to go from more strict to less strict typing.
+    * This is to help make developer intentions clear.

+### Strict Declarations
+What is supported in declarations will be strict.

+Only what is positively supported will be allowed, any deviation will result in errors.

+### Supported Declarations

+What specific declarations are supported?

+How are the specific declarations converted to language specific stubs?

+* namespace
+* interface
+* class
+* property
+* function

 ## Testing and verification

 There are two things to test: readers and writers.

-Each test will consist of the *.d.ts file the *.api.json file, and the output file in the expected language.

-A simple text compare with the previous output of the *.d.ts file is sufficient to see that the test passes.
+### Testing Overview

+Since all readers and writers must be deterministic a simple test setup of ensuring a specific input file produce an expected output file is sufficient for verification.

-Each test will demonstrate a specific piece of functionality thus also serving as system documentation.
+Each individual test will demonstrate a specific piece of functionality, thus also serving as system documentation.

-Updating tests is done by running the reader and write pipeline on the specified *.d.ts file.
+Updating tests is done by updating the input and expected output file.

+Any scenarios that is not positively supported (has a test for it) should result in failure, in this case the output is an error code from the reader and writer with a message saying specifically what is unsupported.

+Understanding test failures is as easy as using a text diffing tool on the output and expected output.

+To simplify looking at multiple test failures output and expected output files will be named the same but placed in directories next to each other (this allows folder compares).

+### Testing Readers

+* Input: an API Declaration file
+* Output: the **Standard API Description JSON**
+* Verification: check that the output exactly matches the expected output.

+### Testing Writers

+* Input: **Standard API Description JSON**
+* Output: the language specific stubs.
+* Verification: check that the output exactly matches the expected output.

 ## Technical Solutions

 * ts-lint
     * Does this work with declaration files?
-*
+* typescript compiler

 ## Implementation Plan